Why is "catch" spelled this way?

 Step 3: Putting It All Together

-catch- To seize or grab something, especially something thrown.
+catch- To seize or get hold of something, especially something moving.

 Spelling Notes